VICTORIA-OKESIPE/TedTalk-Prep/README.md

 Why It Matter
-What to Focus on ... to avoid being caught unawares (skills; science based).
+What to Focus on (what developers now need to learn) ... to avoid being caught unawares (skills; science based).